 You’ll be given a time when you have to start the light trail.
 This is to ensure it doesn’t get too busy, so you can enjoy your visit as much as possible.

 The beginning of the trail usually starts with large frames you walk through.
-Last year, they were straight, and this year, they’re in more of a diagonal style.
+Sometimes, they change the orientation of these, so one year, they might be straight, while diagonal another year.

 After that, you’ll find lights everywhere – in the trees, under the trees, on the trees – everywhere!

-This was probably our favourite light display from 2019.
+The photo below shows our favourite light display from one of our visits.
 The star you can see in the middle spun around and around, which was so mesmerising!

-And this year, the lights you can see below caught our eye as they looked so pretty suspended from a large tree.
-And the surrounding fog made everything look so atmospheric!
+On another visit, the lights you can see below caught our eye as they looked so pretty suspended from a large tree.
+The surrounding fog made everything look so atmospheric!

 Westonbirt’s Enchanted Christmas event also tells a different story each year through actors and light projections.